turbot/steampipe-mod-github-compliance/docs/index.md

 ### Credentials

-This mod uses the credentials configured in the [Steampipe AWS plugin](https://hub.steampipe.io/plugins/turbot/aws).
+This mod uses the credentials configured in the [Steampipe GitHub plugin](https://hub.steampipe.io/plugins/turbot/github).

 ### Configuration